dniccum/sailsjs-phone-book/README.md

 # SailsJS Phone Book

-This is the result of the SailsJS presentation by Doug Niccum at the Praire.Code() 2016 conference.
+This is the result of the SailsJS presentation by Doug Niccum at the Praire.Code() 2016 and Indy.Code() conferences.
 This sample application is built using the [Sails](http://sailsjs.org) framework with AngularJS dependencies.

 ## Dependencies